 All projects with an installation or construction component require a 50% deposit.

 Woodlands/ URban forest

 Whether you have 100 acres or a small wooded section of your backyard, most properties have similar needs.
-This is true for the recreational landowner who simply wants to be able to walk through their woods or the wildlife enthusiast who wants more songbirds.
+This is true for recreational landowners who simply want to be able to walk through their woods or wildlife enthusiasts who want more songbirds.

 1. Invasive plant control 2.
 Selective tree thinning 3.
 Edge feathering 4.
 Surveys